Trenten Beram Inducted into the Legends of Philippines Track and Field

 PATAFA held Time Trials on June 24 at Pasig.
 Using their new electronic timing device.

 Anyone who made meets qualifying standards were welcome to join.
-It was, however, a very small turnout but did attract two Fil-Heritage athletes and members of the national team.
+It was, however, a tiny turnout but did attract two Fil-Heritage athletes and members of the national team.

 The Highlight of the meet was Fil-Heritage sprinter Beram from New York.
 Surpassing the Philippine Record of Ralph Waldy Soguilon (21.17, 2007).
 However, apart from this, the mark meets all the criteria of a Philippine Record.
 20-year-old Beram recorded a time of 21.12 with a (-0.1) headwind.